grantcurell/projects/Understand and Run LINPACK/README_2.md

 ### [runme_intel64_prv](./binary/runme_intel64_prv)

-This is where things get hairy.
+This is where things get hairy in my opinion.
+Very hairy, so I will go through this one line by line.

 ### xhpl_intel64_dynamic